The Story of ZWELISHA Community

 There used to be no shelter at the CBO for children to play in or be shaded from the hot sun.
 Children, often had to go inside the smoke-filled dome where the food is cooked, to get away from harsh weather conditions.
 However, in July, the local fire department donated a small structure where the children can meet under a roof.
 In addition, at the end of September, construction on a permanent Life Centre structure, including toilets, a kitchen and a shelter was completed.

-The Service Centre is investing into the leadership of Zwelisha by having Martha, the coordinator, join meetings with other CBO coordinators so that she can be inspired and increase her capacity to lead the Care Workers in effectively and holistically caring for the most vulnerable children in her community.
+The Service Centre is investing into the leadership of Zwelisha by having Julia, the coordinator, join meetings with other CBO coordinators so that she can be inspired and increase her capacity to lead the Care Workers in effectively and holistically caring for the most vulnerable children in her community.
 The CBO has also been encouraged by international teams who come to visit them and walk the same roads they do.

 Jana* and her younger sister, Thando, stay with her grandmother.
 At home Jana was not helping out around the house and was often disrespectful.
 Since attending the Youth Leaders Camp, she has changed.
 She is helping at home and at the Care Point with the young children.
 Jana helps facilitate the Bible study that the Zwelisha youth have every Friday by sharing an encouraging word and scripture.
 Now, when Jana’s grandmother shares with the others in the community she gives thanks for her granddaughter Jana.